Eclipse Seasons: What They Are and Why They Matter in Astrology

 How Eclipses Affect Your Chart

 The house in your chart where the eclipse falls matters too.
 An eclipse in your 7th house activates partnership themes.
 In the 10th, it touches career and public reputation.
 In the 4th, home, family, and roots.
+If you're not sure which houses your eclipses are activating, run your chart through a free birth chart calculator and locate the eclipse degree yourself.

 Navigating Eclipse Season